PurnimaPathak44/Project-1/README.md

 - If the success goal is to make a highly rated movie, then the multigenre containing Drama and War may be a good option as they have the highest IMDb Ratings on average.

 ### 3. "Award Wins vs Oscar Wins vs Box Office Revenue" and "Keywords percentage in Oscar Winners vs Non-Oscar Winners"
+Next we wanted to analyze the Award wins vs Oscar wins vs Box Office Revenue.
+Award wins were movie awards other than the Oscars such as the Sundance film festival awards for example.
+We created a scatter plot with Award Wins as the x value, Oscar wins as the y value, and Box Office Revenue as the value indicator for the size of the marker.
+The larger the marker, the higher the box office revenue.

 ![Award win vs oscar wins vs Box office revenue regression](https://user-images.githubusercontent.com/124934770/230975935-edeb2765-8b10-459d-a354-30d0b5e8741c.png)

+We noticed that there was a large concentrated cluster around 0-50 award wins and 0-4 Oscar wins.
+This makes sense as winning hundreds of awards or more than 1 Oscar is a difficult feat.
+The regression performed shows that there is an r-squared value of 0.55 which demonstrates a moderately high correlation and 55% variance explained by the model.
+Movie that win more awards will usually win more Oscars as well indicated by the quality of the movie.

 ![Keywords percentages in Oscar winners vs Non-Oscar winners](https://user-images.githubusercontent.com/124934770/230976013-f3f9b6ed-6614-46cd-bc72-c1ad631eb726.png)